 - Master’s (cycle 2), takes 1 or 2 years

 - Doctoral (cycle 3), takes 3 years or more

-Most of the universities also offer short programs of various lengths such as those that lead to specialized graduate studies certificates or diplomas.
+Most universities also offer short programs of various lengths, such as those leading to specialized graduate studies certificates or diplomas.

-The universities include faculties in all kinds of subject areas and professional schools such as those specializing in business and engineering.
+Universities include faculties in all kinds of subject areas as well as professional schools such as those specializing in business and engineering.

 Interested in attending university?
 Consult the list of steps to take to study in Québec.